shyjues/spring-boot-accounts/README.md

 Following are the operations possible

 1. List the Accounts GET '/'
-2. List the transactions for any account GET '/account_number=?'
+2. List the transactions for any account GET '/listTransactions/account_number=?'

-### Part 2 - Filtering and Sorting

-- Filter by account name

 ## Getting Started